freesewing/freesewing/packages/plugin-theme/README.md

 pattern.with(theme);
 ```

-In the browser, this theme will register as `freesewing.plugins.theme`:
+In the browser, this plugin will register as `freesewing.plugins.theme`:

 ```html
 <script type="text/javascript" src="https://unpkg.com/freesewing"></script>